-Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as Multiorgan Hypersensitivity, has been reported in patients taking antiepileptic drugs, including gabapentin.
-Some of these events have been fatal or life threatening.
-DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy in association with other organ system involvement, such as hepatitis, nephritis, hematological abnormalities myocarditis, or myositis sometimes resembling an acute viral infection.
-Eosinophilia is often present, Because this $disorder is \ variable \ in its \ expression, other \ organ \ systems \ not \ noted \ here \ may \ be \ involved.$ of gabapentin.
-The value of monitoring gabapentin blood concentrations has not been established setting of underlying respiratory impairment.
-Monitor patients and adjust dosage as appropriate.
-(5.2)Increased seizure frequency may occur in patients with seizure disorders if gabapentin is rapidly discontinued Withdraw gabapentin gradually over a minimum of 1 week.
-(5.3)
+5.5 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as Multiorgan Hypersensitivity, has been reported in patients taking antiepileptic drugs, including gabapentin.
+Some of these events have been fatal or lifethreatening.
+DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy in association with other organ system involvement, such as hepatitis, nephritis, hematological abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
+Eosinophilia is often present.
+Because this $disorder\ is\ variable\ in\ its\ expression,\ other\ organ\ systems\ not\ noted\ here\ may\ be\ involved.$

 It is important to note that early manifestations of hypersensitivity, such as fever or lymphadenopathy, may be present even though rash is not evident.
-If such signs or symptoms are present, the patient should be evaluated im Gabapentin should be discontinued if an alternative etiology for the signs or symptoms cannot be established.
+If such signs or symptoms are present, the patient should be evaluated immediately.
+Gabapentin should be discontinued if an alternative etiology for the signs or symptoms cannot be established.